Jonathan-J8/three-materials-compiled/README.md

 # three-materials-compiled

 Are you tired of constantly searching the meanings of differents chunks in three.js shaders?
-Here is the materials list how provid the compliled shaders, pre-compiled shaders and the materials uniforms.
+Here is the list of most materials.
+It provid the compliled shaders, pre-compiled shaders and the materials uniforms.
 Full links to originals chunks is provided in the compiled version of the shaders.

 [Materials](./materials/):